Dumbbell Rear Delt Fly: How To Do, Muscle Worked, Tips

 2. Hold a dumbbell in each hand with a neutral grip (palms facing each other).

-3. Bend forward at the hips while keeping your back straight.
+3. Then bend forward at the hips and keep your back straight, like a bent-over row position.

 4. Your torso should be almost parallel to the floor.
 Maintain a natural arch in your lower back.